redhat-developer/vscode-openshift-tools/README.md

 <pre>Red Hat OpenShift Developer Sandbox</pre>

-The extension allows users free access to the [Developer Sandbox for Red Hat OpenShift](https://developers.redhat.com/developer-sandbox/get-started).
+The extension allows users FREE access to the [Developer Sandbox for Red Hat OpenShift](https://developers.redhat.com/developer-sandbox/get-started).
 From `Add Cluster View`, users can provision and connect to dev sandbox instance using the guided workflow.
 The sandbox provides you with a private OpenShift environment in a shared, multi-tenant OpenShift cluster that is pre-configured with a set of developer tools.

 <pre>Local instance of OpenShift</pre>